This site is intended for US eye care professionals only.

 Overall reduction in Years 0-4 was 32% monthly (-3.16 mm2 [-4.41 to -1.92]) and 27% EOM (-2.70 mm2 [-4.00 to -1.40]) dosing, respectively.1

-*Reduction vs sham pooled/projected sham over 4 years is a prespecified analysis with no statistical testing hierarchy.
-Reductions in Years 0-2 and Years 2-4 are post hoc analyses with no control for type 1 error.
-No conclusions can be drawn from this analysis.1,3,4
+*Reduction vs sham pooled/projected sham over 4 years in NSF patients and reductions in Years 0-2 and Years 2-4 are post hoc analyses with no control for type 1 error.
+No conclusions can be drawn from this analysis.3-5

 Retinal tissue preservation